 Are there any side effects?

 Side effects, if they occur, are temporary.
-These commonly include minor bruising and swelling at the injection site.
-We have also observed that there can be temporary weakening of the fine muscles of the hands in some individuals who have had injections in the palms.
+These commonly include minor bruising and swelling at the injection site..
 Other reported side effects include dry mouth, tiredness, headache, neck pain, and dry eyes.

 Is this treatment for everyone?